How different pond plants grow and reproduce themselves:

 For more details on how to do these repotting tasks: See Repotting a pond plant.

 To propagate plants of this kind: Cut back the stems with each cutting containing a shoot and a portion of stem with root growth during summer when the plant is in active growth and repot.
 Or repot new cuttings in an existing basket to thicken up a straggly plant.

-2. Upright plants can be divided when active by using a knife to split the rhizomes or root clumps if they grow too large or if the centre has become bare or dead.
+- Divide when active by using a knife to split the rhizomes or root clumps if they grow too large or if the centre has become bare or dead.

-3. Some upright plants will also form new plants from stem cuttings rooted from the original plant by placing a portion of stem with leaf nodes in water.
+- Upright plants can form new plants from stem cuttings rooted from the original plant by placing a portion of stem with leaf nodes in water.

-5. Some pond plants will set seed to form new plants.
+- Some pond plants will set seed to form new plants.

 - Use seed straight away when produced on the plant